 Ms. Antonelli is relied upon for her insights and opinions on issues related to retirement security and savings, including options for plan design and related legal and regulatory considerations.
 She serves as an advisor to state retirement programs and working groups and is currently a member of the World Economic Forum’s Retirement Investment Systems Reform Project.

-Throughout her career, her views, articles and work in national media, such as Pensions & Investments, Bloomberg BNA, The New York Times, the Washington Post, Roll Call, Fortune and Business Week.
+Throughout her career, her views, articles and work have been cited in national media, such as Pensions & Investments, Bloomberg BNA, The New York Times, the Washington Post, Roll Call, Fortune and Business Week.
 She has appeared on radio and television, including CNN, Fox, C-SPAN and PBS.

 She has a B.A., summa cum laude, from Cornell University and an MPA with honors from Princeton University and is a Certified Government Financial Manager (CGFM).